The Phone (Dutch TV series): Format

 €5,000 to each contestant for being "run all over town" for an afternoon.

 Sometime during the series run the format was altered in a number of ways.
-The "thumb drives" were replaced by "S.I.M." cards the contestants had to insert into the one of the found 'phones in order to reveal the next set of clues.
+The "thumb drives" were replaced by "S.I.M." cards the contestants had to insert into one of the found phones in order to reveal the next set of clues.

 Any tasks not completed in the allotted time resulted in a call from the operator with an offer to sell the contestants the answer or a clue to the current task.
 They a given one minute to decide if they wish to "purchase" the answer or clue for €5,000 drawn from the prize pool.
 In this manner it is possible for the contestants to use up the entire prize pool.

 At the penultimate stage of the game the two contestants are separated by being locked into separate spaces such as prison cells or shipping containers.
 Each of these spaces has a specially constructed electronic lock which is only unlocked upon receipt three correct answers to questions with numerical answer the contestant must then enter into the "lock" by means of a numerical keypad.
 The "lock" is also fitted with a small screen by which the operator interacts with the contestant.
 In the event of one contestant answering more questions correctly, they are released first to access the brief case, which is placed in some location which can only be accessed by specific means.
 For example, on the opposite side of a canal and the contestant must use the dinghy provided.

 This newer format which potentially allows one contestant earlier access to the prize brings out the psycho-social issue of whether that contestant will be selfish or philanthropic towards the other contestant, a construct which compels one to watch.